 B.S.
 Biochemistry, California State University Channel Islands

 Prince (he/him/his) is from Southern California.
-He received his B.S. in Biochemistry from CSU Channel Islands, where he worked on in silico molecular docking studies of novel sulfonamide-nucleoside hybrid analogues as potential anti-cancer drugs.
-Outside of the lab, Prince likes to indulge in skin care, grow his scented candle collection, and go out for coffee and desserts.Twitter: https://twitter.com/pj_salvador1
+He graduated with his B.S. in Biochemistry from CSU Channel Islands, where he worked on in silico molecular docking studies of novel sulfonamide-nucleoside hybrid analogues as potential anti-cancer drugs.
+In the Beal lab, Prince is developing a forward chemical genetics screen coupled with next generation sequencing to identify guide strands that enable editing at difficult-to-edit sites.
+Outside of the lab, Prince likes to indulge in skin care, grow his scented candle collection, and go out for coffee and desserts.Twitter: @pj_salvador1LinkedIn: @princesalvador

 2nd Year Graduate Students